SK53/indicia-docs/site-building/iform/modules/mobile-auth/services.rst

                                                                         user.
 200     | *user secret*         | Creating new shared secret            Successful registration of the user
         | *firstname*           (if new shared secret needed)           on the website returns the variables
-        | *secondname*          | Creating new indicia_user_id          as indicated.
+        | *secondname*          | Associating indicia user id           as indicated.
 This may end with any
         | *error*               (if new id is needed)                   error from user registration on the
                                 | User *email* logged in                warehouse.
 ======  ======================  ======================================  ========================================

 The app needs to save the user secret that is returned on successful log in to use when submitting records.
+It probably wants to save the firstname and secondname too, in order to report who is logged in.

 Please check the :ref:`example <user-login-example>`.